Scaling Mechanisms

 5. Systems innovation leadership

 Systems innovation leadership development needs three interconnected components.
 At the individual level: the collaborative leadership skills that enable learning and trust-building across stakeholder groups who do not naturally share incentives - government, investors, partner businesses, and communities - and the capacity to empower action in others rather than concentrate it.
 At the community level: coalition-building and advocacy capabilities that develop alignment and mobilise action around shared objectives - the skills that allow a venture to become an industry standard-setter rather than one player among many.
-At the systems level: a working understanding of the complex systems shaping the venture's operating environment - the feedback loops, delay structures, and political economy dynamics that determine whether structural conditions are changing in ways that open or close scaling pathways.
+At the systems level: a working understanding of the complex systems shaping the venture's operating environment - the feedback loops, delay structures, and political-economy dynamics that determine whether structural conditions are changing in ways that open or close scaling pathways.
 The ventures that have achieved genuine systemic impact in African markets were led by founders who understood this architecture, not just their own business model.

 6. Scale-up alumni models and peer-to-peer networks

 The knowledge that experienced founders hold is the scarcest and most practically valuable resource in the African scaling ecosystem - and it is systematically dissipated because there is no efficient mechanism to capture, structure, and route it to the ventures that need it.
+The substantive treatment of the tacit-vs-codified-knowledge distinction (Polanyi, Nonaka & Takeuchi) and why the codification work is structurally underprovisioned sits in Data, Insights and Knowledge.

 AI now makes the peer-matching function genuinely scalable.
 Founders with specific operational challenges can be connected to those who have navigated similar situations - matching by challenge type, market context, sector, and stage - at a speed and scale that human-curated networks cannot match.
 The knowledge accumulated through years of founder experience, which currently dissipates when individuals move on or ecosystems fragment, can increasingly be structured and made searchable.
 Building AI-assisted alumni networks is not an enhancement to scaling support programmes.
 It is the mechanism that makes the knowledge embedded in the ecosystem's most successful founders available to the ventures most likely to benefit from it.